 LOD 3 – Standard Survey Model

 The LOD 3 model also consists of main Architectural details.
 The basic family can be created for doors and windows.
 Besides, the main objects can be modeled in the concept design.
-With LOD 3, the modeler also can create the simple model of the fixed furniture and accessories if required.
+With LOD 3, the modeler also can create a simple model of the fixed furniture and accessories if required.

 LOD 4 – Detailed Survey Model